Andriy Melnyk (diplomat): Comments on Bandera

+Spat with Elon Musk

-On 3 October 2022, Melnyk tweeted "Fuck off is my very diplomatic reply to you" Elon Musk in response to a proposal from Musk for peace in Ukraine.
+On 3 October 2022, Melnyk tweeted "Fuck off is my very diplomatic reply to you @elonmusk" in response to a proposal from Musk for Ukraine to give up Crimea and hold elections in Russian occupied territories.
 On October 12, Ukraine's Vice Prime Minister and Minister of Digital Transformation Mykhailo Fedorov stressed how important Starlink from Musk's SpaceX was to Ukraine and Musk confirmed his support for Ukraine.
 On October 14 it surfaced that SpaceX had written the Pentagon that it could not indefinitely fund the operation of Starlink in Ukraine.
 In spite of having communicated this financing issue in September, Musk elaborated on the Starlink funding issue by retorting in reference to Melnyk "We’re just following his recommendation”.
 The day after, Musk tweeted that in spite of the cost, SpaceX would continue to fund the operation of Starlink in Ukraine.